PROJECTS & COMMUNITY INITIATIVES

 SOMALI VOICES ENABLED

-In partnership with Somali Voices Enabled, a charity providing a safe space for Somali women and young ladies who have endured trauma from war, displacement, prejudice, and domestic abuse, S.H.A.C.E. delivered bespoke sewing workshops.
+a safe space for Somali women and young ladies who have endured trauma from war, displacement, prejudice, and domestic abuse, S.H.A.C.E. delivered bespoke sewing workshops.

 Sponsored by the UKCCA, which generously donated dead-stock fabric for the project, the sessions were led by mentor Remeaise Irish-Downes, teaching beginner sewing skills, alongside visiting tutorials by Melissa Simon-Hartman on intermediate sewing techniques.